Set Current Location

 A piping hot cup of coffee can drive away all blues.
 And if it's the freshly brewed, organic coffee served at Caffè Fiorè then you would just want to sip, savor and watch the world go by.
 Their Queen Anee location of Caffè Fiorè receives many such visitors looking for a quiet corner to unwind.
 Guests accompanied by their tiny tots can rest assured, as the cafe has a play area to keep their kids engaged.
 Overall, this is the best place to interact with locals over great food and hot coffee or simply take time out for yourself.

 Nestled in an alley just above 42nd Street, this cafe has long been a favorite among students, faculty and visitors to the University District.
 The espresso drinks and teas are cheap and a variety of sweet treats are available all day.
 The space is long and narrow with dark wood and brick walls.
-Three computers are available in the back room.
-Tables in the main areas are packed together tightly and you are likely to hear hearty conversations.
+The cozy setting and warm brews are sure to light up anyone's day.

 Located near the University of Washington, Zoka is a favorite local cafe.
 This establishment was designed specifically for students to lounge around, sipping the famous Zoka coffee and nibbling on snacks.
 Besides students, the minimalist layout of the cafe attracts a mix crowd of office goers.
 While the coffee is much-talked about, its accompaniments like the grilled sandwiches, coconut cream pie, muffins and cheesecakes are equally tempting.
 So take a break from your schedule to enjoy quality time spent at this cafe.